Processional giant

-Processional giants are costumed figures in European folklore, particularly present in Belgian, French, Portuguese, Spanish, and English folkloric processions.
-The main feature of these figures is typically their papier maché head, whilst bodies are covered in clothing matching the costume's theme.
+Processional giants are costumed figures in European folklore, particularly present in Belgian, French, Portuguese, Spanish, Italian and English folkloric processions.
+The main feature of these figures is typically their wooden, papier maché or -more recently- synthetic resin head, whilst bodies are covered in clothing matching the costume's theme.

 Since 2008, Belgian and French processional giants have been recognised as a Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO, as part of the binational listing of 'Processional giants and dragons in Belgium and France'.

 Background

 The processional giant is a gigantic costumed figure that represents a fictitious or real being.
 Inherited from medieval rites, tradition has it that it is carried, and that it dances in the streets during processions or festivals.
-Its physiognomy and size are variable, and its name-giving varies according to the regions; among the Flemings, it is known by the name of reuze, among the Picards it is called gayant.
+Its physiognomy and size are variable, and its name-giving varies according to the regions; among the Flemings, it is known by the name of reus (plural: reuzen), among the Picards it is called gayant.
 The large biblical figures in the procession also served the purpose of catechising a largely illiterate population.

 The first registered date for the gigantones e cabeçudos is the Corpus Christi festivity in Évora, Portugal, back in 1265.
 It included the snake, the demon and the dragon which represented the challenges that Jesus Christ had to defeat.
 In Spain, the first written references in novels date from 1276 in Pamplona (Navarra) with three giants representing three people from Pamplona: Pero-Suciales (woodcutter), Mari-Suciales (villager) and Jucef-Lacurari (Jew).